Posted on

 - foster care arrangements.2

-Additionally, a new employment law in California lets workers who have been wrongfully terminated out of retaliation and in violation of the California Labor Code obtain a court order to let the worker return to the workplace while the lawsuit is pending.
+Additionally, a new employment law in California lets you – if you have been wrongfully terminated out of retaliation and in violation of the California Labor Code – obtain a court order to let you return to the workplace while the lawsuit is pending.
 This law went into effect on January 1, 2018.3

-Victims in the California labor force should strongly consider hiring a California wrongful termination lawyer to invoke their employee rights.
+You should strongly consider hiring a California wrongful termination lawyer to invoke your employee rights.

 How often is reinstatement ordered?

-Courts tend not to order reinstatement after determining that a worker was wrongfully terminated and reinstatement is not required by law.
+Courts tend not to order reinstatement after determining that you were wrongfully terminated and reinstatement is not required by law.

 This is because courts are aware that ordering the losing party in a lawsuit to perform specific duties, such as rehiring a worker, has a history of ending poorly.
 Employers do not like being forced to do something, and may act begrudgingly or in bad faith.
-They may treat the worker improperly or make it clear that the worker is not welcome after suing the company.
-Workers who wanted to be reinstated because they loved their job may find that it is no longer bearable because of the new negative attitude towards them.
+They may treat you improperly or make it clear that you are not welcome after suing the company.
+If you wanted to be reinstated because you loved your job, you may find that it is no longer bearable because of the new negative attitude towards you.

-For these reasons, courts are more likely to award other relief, such as back pay, than they are to order the employer to reinstate the worker.
-However, if reinstatement is the worker’s goal, a wrongful termination attorney can work to try to make it happen.
+For these reasons, courts are more likely to award other relief, such as back pay, than they are to order the employer to reinstate you.
+However, if reinstatement is your goal, a wrongful termination attorney can work to try to make it happen.

 Does it matter if I was a whistleblower or was harassed?

 It can.
-The reason for the worker’s wrongful discharge can alter the odds of their being reinstated to their old position.
+The reason for your wrongful discharge can alter the odds of you being reinstated to your old position.

 For example, terminations that violate